 Hence, you need to join groups that are relevant to your profession or job description.
 By doing so, you get to know the trends and how to approach the market.
 Don’t forget to add your email contact.

 Make your LinkedIn profile such a way it shows you are enthusiastic, updated, and energetic to get noticed.
 The most important part to conclude is to nurture your network by following up and thanking them.

-LinkedIn uses certain set of algorithms to prioritize profiles and making selections.
-Hence having a strong profile wherein along with your educational qualifications and skills, certain qualities are also evaluated to recognise and pick you for the job.
+LinkedIn uses a certain set of algorithms to prioritize profiles and making selections.
+Hence having a strong profile wherein along with your educational qualifications and skills, certain qualities are also evaluated to recognize and pick you for the job.